grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 Being able to code up efficient simulations is one of the most useful skills that you can develop as a social (data) scientist.
 Unfortunately, it's also something that's rarely taught in universities or textbooks.[^1] This post will cover some general principles that I've adopted for writing fast simulation code in R.

-Now, I should clarify that the type of simulations that I, personally, am most interested in are related to _econometrics_.
+I should clarify that the type of simulations that I, personally, am most interested in are related to _econometrics_.
 For example, Monte Carlo experiments to better understand when a particular estimator or regression specification does well (or poorly).
 The guidelines here should be considered accordingly and might not map well on to other domains (e.g. agent-based models or numerical computation).
+{: .notice--info}

 ## Our example: Interaction effects in panel models